 The book is about the authors’ belief that our perception of the world is precisely how we see the world.
-In other words, in order to change any given situation, a person must change and in order to change, that person must change their perception.
+In other words, in order to change any given situation, you must first change your perception.

-That’s not to say perception is all that matters.
+That’s not to say that perception is all that matters.
 Covey used more than 200 years of literature to identify major factors that enabled humans to achieve success.

 Most people seem to be interested in how to get things done quickly or efficiently.
 Covey points out that the quick fix is merely a short-term solution.

 Each of the following habits is important.
 Startups can improve their approach by taking note of this advice from the famous author:

 1. Be Proactive

 Stephen Covey is quick to highlight the importance of self-awareness.
 He states that humans have a distinct ability to examine their own character and take control of any given situation.
-He talks about the power of being proactive and how reactive people are more inclined to lose due to a negative thought process in which people believe things are happening to them as opposed to for them.
+He talks about the power of being proactive and how reactive people are more inclined to lose due to a negative thought process in which people believe things are happening to them as opposed to things for their good.

 Startups need to be proactive in order to be effective and make every effort to avoid taking a reactive approach to decision-making.
-Reactivity will leave members of the startup feeling like things are out of control, while a proactive culture will develop a sense of responsibility in the organisation.
+Reactivity will leave members of the startup feeling like things are out of control, while a proactive culture will develop a sense of responsibility in the organization.